CDCgov/cdc-open-viz/packages/CDC-Charts/README.md

 The configuration is stored in `webpack.config.js` it is recommended that you look at the Webpack documentation before trying to edit it.

 **ESLint**
 This checks and enforces code quality when you commit so that the code is standardized among all developers.
+It uses the [AirBnb JavaScript Coding Standards](https://github.com/airbnb/javascript).

 ## Best Practices and Recommended Extensions